pa7/Keyboard-Heatmap/README.md

 ## Contributions
 - Zeff Houssney contributed the DVORAK background image and the layout's coordinates
 - Liigo Zhuang contributed the LIIGOL layout design, background image and the layout's coordinates
-- Paul Guerin  contributed the HALMAK and CARPALX_QGMLWB and COLEMAK MOD layouts design, background image and the layout's coordinates
+- Paul Guerin  contributed the HALMAK and CARPALX_QGMLWB and COLEMAK MOD layout design, background image and the layout's coordinates

 ## License
 The Keyboard Heatmap is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "") and [Beerware](http://en.wikipedia.org/wiki/Beerware "") License.